Salt Lake & Alta Railroad (1913-1917)

 Salt Lake & Alta Railroad (1913 to 1917)

-The Salt Lake & Alta railroad was a standard gauge railroad operating between Midvale, on the Denver & Rio Grande, eastward to Wasatch, at the mouth of Little Cottonwood canyon, and the site of granite quarries used to build the Utah state capital and other large buildings in Salt Lake City and other cities.
+The Salt Lake & Alta railroad was a standard gauge railroad operating between Midvale, on the Denver & Rio Grande, eastward to Wasatch, at the mouth of Little Cottonwood canyon, and the site of granite quarries used to build the Utah state capitol and other large buildings in Salt Lake City and other cities.

 Originally built as the narrow gauge Wasatch & Jordan Valley in 1873, the line as a narrow gauge railroad was used to haul ores from the Little Cottonwood mines, and granite blocks for the Salt Lake City LDS temple.
 The line from Midvale to Wasatch was converted to standard gauge in June 1891, as part of Rio Grande Western's general conversion of a majority of its lines in Utah.

 The Salt Lake & Alta was another of J. G. Jacobs’ projects, having built the Salt Lake & Mercur Railroad, and the Copper Belt Railroad in Bingham Canyon.
 The SL&A was incorporated in August of 1913, to purchase from Jacobs the lease of the Alta Branch of the D&RG.
 According to the Deseret News of Tuesday, November 25, 1913, the line was finished to Wasatch on the Friday before.